 You cannot just copy and paste everything from one platform to another – especially if you have hundreds of landing pages and emails.
 You need to map out what you want to move over and how you are going to move it over to the new platform.

 Focus on your data first by developing or modifying a standardized data dictionary.
-This dictionary should include fields that need to be moved into the new system.
-It should also include fields that will be excluded so you may reference them for other purposes in the future.
+This dictionary should include fields that need to be moved into the new system and what fields that will be excluded so you may reference them for other purposes in the future.

-Next, look at your creative assets.
-Create a matrix (in Excel) so that you can track what the assets are and where they’re located.
+Next, it’s time to dig into your inventory.
+Create a matrix (I suggest Excel) so you can track what the assets are and where they’re located.